gudaleon/SEBminiproject/README.md

 # SEB Mini-project
 ## Research Phase
+* Find a good metric for testing different spieces against one another
+* Decide on different enviroments to be tested

 ## Coding Phase
+* Matlab Differential Equations:
+	- **Aim:** To have simple equations which dictate the behaviour of the cell when nitrogen/carbon/sunlight are altered
+* Smoldyn Model:
+	- **Aim:** To represent the diffusion across different cells of the nitrogen.
+* F# model:
+	- **Aim:** to have a model which represents the growth of the cluster of cells
+	- **Tasks:**
+		- compile the existing code for the Hybrid Modelling tool
+		- test the existing code for any further issues
+		- try to alter the size parameter in the hybrid testing model to instead represent nitrogen content.

 ## Quick thing on how to use git
 ### how to push to git
 * git add < file.name >